Stittsville Garage Doors (613) 777-6401

 Payment, warranty, and what “insured” should mean

-Ask any contractor — including us — whether WSIB is current and liability insurance covers property damage.
+Ask any contractor — including us — whether liability insurance covers property damage.
 A legitimate Stittsville operator names their business on the invoice, lists parts separately from labour when you request it, and stands behind workmanship for at least one year on standard repairs.
 If someone will only take cash and cannot email a receipt, compare that risk to saving $40 on the headline price.

 Warranties are only as good as the company answering the phone next season.
 Local route density in Jackson Trails, Fairwinds, and Amberwood matters when a spring fails under warranty and you need someone back before the garage freezes open again.